utahrobotics/lunadev-2025/README.md

 # lunadev-2025

-This is the official workspace for the software team for Utah Student Robotics for the NASA Lunabotics 2024 competition.
+This is the official workspace for the software team for Utah Student Robotics for the NASA Lunabotics 2025 competition.
-If you are a student (ie. not an active contributor) you will find more value on the [wiki](https://github.com/utahrobotics/lunadev-2024/wiki) page.

-## Note

-Lunaserver is currently down, so the following instructions will not work.
-When it is eventually brought back online, these instructions will work without modification.

 ## Quickstart